whzhangg/notes/obsidian_vaults/wenhao's Brain/Book Notes/Clean Code/Tests.md

 ##### Test driven design (TDD)
 Tests should be written in a timely fashion, Unit tests should be written *just before* the production code that is going to make them pass.
 Furthermore, we may not write more production code than is sufficient to pass the test.
+>One of the best ways to ruin a program is to make massive changes to its structure in the name of improvement.
+Some programs never recover from such "improvement".
+The problem is that it's very hard to get the program working the same way it worked before the "improvement"
+>--Chapter 14.
+Successive refinement

+We should keep the system working all the time.
+It is not allowed to make a change to the system that breaks that system.
+Every change I make must keep the system working as it worked before.
+To do this, it is important use tests.

 Also, see [The three laws of TDD](http://butunclebob.com/ArticleS.UncleBob.TheThreeRulesOfTdd)